metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 ### Eagles

 This defense has so many players along their defensive front.
 Still, the only one I've seen play consistently so far is Haason Reddick.
-Josh Sweat has also flashed multiple times too.
+Josh Sweat and Fletcher Cox have also flashed a few times too when I watch tape.